Kunika21/Kunika21.github.io/_pages/about.md

 </p>
 -->

-* I am a Final year undergraduate student of Bachelors in Engineering at [Government Engineering College, Raipur](http://gecraipur.ac.in/) specialized, specializing in Electronics and Telecommunication.
+* I am a Final year undergraduate student of Bachelors in Engineering at [Government Engineering College, Raipur](http://gecraipur.ac.in/) specializing in Electronics and Telecommunication.

 * I spent summers of 2018 doing a research & development internship at [Reliance Jio, CoE](http://www.ril.com/) offices.
 My major contribution was to develop face recognition model along Computer Vision Team of Reliance group.